Credit repair companies

 - Customer reviews.
 Listening to what other customers say about a credit repair company can give you a better picture of what their services are like.
 Delays in making corrections, charging outrageous fees or failing to improve credit reports will definitely lead to negative online reviews, so be sure to go for an agency with a good track record and success in repairing credit reports.

 How do I get a copy of my credit report?

 Getting a copy of your credit file is the first step to the credit repair process.
 The law dictates that all lenders have the right to access credit files from credit reporting agencies whenever they wish.
 It’s important to check your credit file regularly so as to ensure your credit score remains healthy.
 You can get a check your full credit report and credit score with finder for free.

 Ensuring that your credit file is updated and free of errors can be your ticket to successful credit applications, so you should check your credit report regularly.
-You can also order your credit report directly from credit reporting agencies each year.
-Most reporting agencies will dispatch a free copy delivered within 10 days.
+You can also order your credit report directly from credit reporting agencies.
+You can get a free copy delivered within 10 days.